fangq/mmc/mmc/trunk/README.txt

   make      # this produces an non-optimized binary with debugging symbols

-If you append "-f makefile_log" at the end of any of the above make commands, you will creat a binary named mmc_log, which uses a Logistic-Lattice RNG instead of the 48bit POSIX RNG.
+If you append "-f makefile_log" at the end of any of the above make commands, you will create an executable named mmc_log, which uses a Logistic-Lattice RNG instead of the 48bit POSIX RNG.

 You should be able to compile the code with Intel C++ compiler,